angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

   We can also create dependencies by accessing other signals directly within the phase.
   For example, in the upcoming example, we read a signal from the component within the `earlyRead` phase to create a dependency and ensure the phase executes multiple times.

 > **💡 Angular ensures that phases only re-execute when their tracked signals change, marking the phase itself as "dirty."
-Without these signal dependencies, each phase will run only once. **
+  Without these signal dependencies, each phase will run only once!**

 ### Example of `afterRenderEffect()`: Dynamically Resizing a Textarea

 Let’s take a closer look at `afterRenderEffect()` through a practical example.

-In this example, we demonstrate how `afterRenderEffect()` can be used to dynamically adjust the height of a `textarea` based on both user and programmatic changes.
+In this example, we demonstrate how `afterRenderEffect()` can be used to dynamically adjust the height of a `<textarea>` based on both user and programmatic changes.
 The textarea is designed to be resized by dragging the bottom-right corner, but we also want it to automatically adjust its height periodically.
-To achieve this, we read the current height from the DOM and update it based on central signal called  `extraHeight`.
+To achieve this, we read the current height from the DOM and update it based on a central signal called  `extraHeight`.

-This example was inspired by the article ["Angular 19: afterRenderEffect"](https://medium.com/@amosisaila/angular-19-afterrendereffect-5cf8e6482256) by Amos Lucian Isaila Onofrei, which we modified for a better seperation between reads and writes. (the original example reads from the DOM in the write phase, which is explicitely not recommended according to the Angular docs.)
+This example was inspired by the article ["Angular 19: afterRenderEffect"](https://medium.com/@amosisaila/angular-19-afterrendereffect-5cf8e6482256) by Amos Lucian Isaila Onofrei, which we modified for a better separation between reads and writes. (the original example reads from the DOM in the write phase, which is explicitely not recommended according to the Angular docs.)

-Our example will demonstrate how to use multiple phases (`earlyRead`, `write`, and `read`) in `afterRenderEffect()` to handle DOM manipulation efficiently, while respecting Angular’s guidelines for separating reads and writes.
+Our example will demonstrate how to use multiple phases (`earlyRead`, `write`, and `read`) in `afterRenderEffect()` to handle DOM manipulation efficiently, while respecting Angular’s guidelines for separating reads and writes:
-In our setup, an interval updates the `extraHeight` signal every 4 seconds, triggering a phased sequence of effects.
-By updating the signal `extraHeight`, we create a "dirty" state that restarts the `afterRenderEffect()` phases, which check and adjust the height as needed:

 ```typescript
 import { Component, viewChild, ElementRef, signal, afterRenderEffect } from "@angular/core";